Maikel Garcia Player Props: Royals vs. Nationals

 Maikel Garcia At The Plate

+- Garcia will look to extend his four-game hitting streak.
+He's batting .444 in his last games.

+- In 61.9% of his 21 games this season, Garcia has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has not gone deep in his 20 games this year.
+- He has not hit a home run in his 21 games this year.

-- In nine games this season, Garcia has picked up an RBI, with more than one RBI once.
+- In nine games this year, Garcia has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.